 Mobile phone usage increased drastically and the first’s prepaid mobile phones began to appear [5].
 However, although the network offers more capacity, the data was mostly just text messages, and the delivery was rigid whether the user was or not actively talking.
 These constraints, as well as the 2G low air interface data rates were improved by High-Speed Circuit Switched Data (HSCSD) and the General Packet Radio Services (GPRS).

-HSCSD uses multiple time slots per user (max 6) and increased data throughput.
+HSCSD uses multiple time slots per user (up to 6) and increased data throughput.
 However, since it is circuit switched, it allocates the time slots even when nothing is being transmitted, thus increasing the blocking probability of the system.

 On another front, GPRS was the new technology that made possible to make phone calls and transmit data simultaneously.
 Its architecture provides both circuits switched and packet switched data for voice and data traffic, respectively.
-This period is seen as an extra period of mobile networking called 2.5G.
-Network applications appeared, as well as new services such as the Wireless Application Protocol (WAP) access, Multimedia Messaging Service (MMS) and e-mails.
-Bit rates improved from 56 Kbit/s up to 115 Kbit/s and new user-oriented billing mechanisms (by traffic e.g.) were an important step towards 3G and for the first evolution of GSM networks [4].
+This period is seen as an extra period of mobile networking called 2.5G where new network applications appeared, as well as new services such as the Wireless Application Protocol (WAP) access, Multimedia Messaging Service (MMS) and e-mails.
+Bit rates improved from 56 Kbit/s up to 115 Kbit/s and new user-oriented billing mechanisms (e.g by traffic volume), which were an important step towards 3G and for the first evolution of GSM networks [4].

-In comparison with the GSM architecture, in GPRS the BSS’s evolved due to upgrades on BTS's, BSC's and better network planning.
+In comparison with the GSM architecture, in GPRS the BSSs evolved due to upgrades on BTSs, BSCs and better network planning.
 A new element called Packet Controller Unit (PCU) that manages packets toward the radio interface was also added.
 At the NSS the core network was modified, adding new packet nodes dedicated to GPRS (SGSN, GGSN) and Internet equipment like Domain Name System (DNS) servers and firewalls.
 This evolution and the upgrades associated are shown below, in figure 2.3.